Type 23 frigate: Mid-life refit

 The class underwent mid-life refits which lasted 12–18 months and cost £15-20m.
 Aside from refurbishment of the mess decks and drive train, the ships are being retrofitted with a transom flap which can add up to 1 kn to the top speed and reduce fuel consumption by 13%, and Intersleek anti-fouling paint which added 2 kn to the top speed of the carrier Ark Royal.
 Although the top speed of the Duke class is commonly quoted as 28 knots, the caption of an official Navy photo suggests that Lancaster was capable of 32 knots even before her mid-life refit.
-The Sea Wolf Mid Life Update (SWMLU) improves the sensors and guidance of the missiles, point defences are further improved with new remotely operated 30 mm guns, and Mod 1 of the Mk8 main gun has an all-electric loading system and a smaller radar cross-section.
-The communications and command systems are also upgraded.
+From 2000, the Sea Wolf Mid Life Update (SWMLU) improved the sensors and guidance of the missiles, point defences awere further improved with remotely operated 30 mm guns, and Mod 1 of the Mk8 main gun with an all-electric loading system and a smaller radar cross-section.
+The communications and command systems were also upgraded.

-A further Life Extension (LIFEX) Upkeep project saw the Sea Wolf missiles replaced with the new Sea Ceptor anti-air defence missiles; these were first test-fired from HMS Argyll on 4 September 2017.
+A further Life Extension (LIFEX) Upkeep project saw the Sea Wolf missiles replaced with the new Sea Ceptor anti-air defence missiles; these were first test-fired from on 4 September 2017.

 Sonar 2087

 Sonar 2087 is described by its manufacturer as "a towed-array system that enables Type 23 frigates to hunt the latest submarines at considerable distances and locate them beyond the range at which they [submarines] can launch an attack."
-Sonar 2087 was fitted to eight Type 23 frigates in mid-life refits between 2004 and 2012; the five oldest Type 23 frigates, HMS Montrose, Monmouth, Iron Duke, Lancaster and Argyll are not scheduled to receive Sonar 2087.
-These ships will instead continue to be employed across the normal range of standing Royal Navy deployments.
-The Chilean Navy is procuring a number of Sonar 2087 towed arrays from Thales Underwater Systems to equip its multipurpose frigates.
+Sonar 2087 was fitted to eight Type 23 frigates in mid-life refits between 2004 and 2012; the five oldest Type 23 frigates, HMS Montrose, Monmouth, Iron Duke, Lancaster and Argyll were not to receive Sonar 2087.
+These ships continued to be employed across the normal range of standing Royal Navy deployments.
+The Chilean Navy procured a number of Sonar 2087 towed arrays from Thales Underwater Systems to equip its multipurpose frigates.